docker-mailserver/docker-mailserver/docs/content/how-to-contribute.md

 - Add integration tests in `test/tests.bats`
 - Use `make` to build image locally and run tests
 - Document your improvements
-- Commit, push and make a pull-request on `develop` branch
+- Commit, push and make a pull-request
-- When tests are green, your branch is merged to `develop`
+- When tests are green, your branch is merged to `master`
-- Docker builds a new `develop` image
-- `:develop` image is tested on real servers by contributors
-- When feedback is positive, `develop` is merged on `master`
 - Docker builds a new `latest` image